 There’s no escaping spirituality has shifted from being a quaint little niche to being its own fully-fledged industry that’s separate from Health and Wellness.

 They’re all used to communicate spiritual guidance.

-And virtually everyone who’s involved in the industry is giving their own take what you should and shouldn’t be doing.
+And virtually everyone who’s involved in the industry is giving their own take on what you should and shouldn’t be doing.